 Welcome to the Tuesday Sterling Sportrock Weekly Meetup Page!

-This group is designed for both new and veteran climbers who are looking for climbing partners at sterling sportrock on Tuesday nights.
+This group is designed for both new and veteran climbers who are looking for climbing partners at Sportrock Sterling on Tuesday nights.

-Find details below, and dont hesitate to join in if you need a top rope or lead belay!
+Find details below, and don't hesitate to join in if you need a top rope, lead belay, or just want some company to climb with.

 When you show up, just ask the front desk to point you towards Tom.
-He will be giving them a heads up every Tuesday night he is there.
+He'll have his custom Kenny chalk bag (seen in his profile pics).

 Tuesday night is also slackline night at Sterling SR. The slackline gets set up at 8:00.
 Its a flat line that gets set up between two of the bouldering walls, and is a bit like tightrope walking with a little less tension.
 It takes a bit of patience and persistance, but everyone can get into it if you have the desire and willpower.
 I will probably be hopping on it at some point during each weeknight (depending on who I am with, I won't be abandoning climbing with anyone who does not want to try).
 I will be offering advice and tips for those newcomers who desire to get good at it.